 Rob here.
 SQ asked me to write up a post on how to apply concrete on a wall.
+We used this in two spaces.
+One in our living room, and the other on our Tuff Shed fireplace.
 Hope y’all find this helpful.
 (And don’t call me out on using a noun as a verb.)

 Firstly, I’ll start by writing that concrete is messy.
 It will be difficult to keep it from getting everywhere.
 You’ll want lots of protective painter’s paper or sacrificial blankets (which must be very thin if you’re concreting all the way down to the floor.
 Both options absolutely must be taped down because inevitably a big ugly glob of quickly hardening concrete will fall on the unprotected area.
 Additionally if it’s possible, set up a mixing station outside.
 You’ll want a 10 X 10-foot area that has the ground covered or a place where it’s acceptable that concrete will fall on.
 Ideally this’ll be outside because concrete dust will be flying around.
 Have your 5-gallon bucket ready, a second bucket full of water (or a hose) ready so that you can immediately wash off your tools.
 Seriously, the concrete hardens fast and it’ll quickly ruin your tools if it’s not washed off immediately.

 Next, after you’ve properly secured your floors and more importantly, resigned yourself to the fact your efforts will ultimately fail, you’ll want to use painters tape to edge.
 I’m jumping ahead here but it’s to emphasize something very important.